California Sexual Assault Lawyers

 - Substance Abuse — To manage pain and anxiety, some survivors turn to alcohol or drugs, which can lead to long-term dependency issues and additional health concerns.

-- Suicidal Thoughts Or Self-Harm — Deep feelings of despair and worthlessness can lead to dangerous thoughts or actions, underscoring the urgent need for mental health support and intervention.
+Suicidal Thoughts or Self-Harm — Deep feelings of despair and worthlessness can lead to dangerous thoughts or actions, underscoring the urgent need for mental health support and intervention.

 If you or someone you love is facing the long-term effects of sexual assault, know that healing is possible and support is available.
 Our sexual assault lawyers are dedicated to advocating for survivors, helping them seek the justice and compensation they need to access medical treatment, therapy, and other essential services.
 Your well-being matters; you deserve the resources to rebuild and move forward.
 Reach out to our sexual assault lawyers to discuss your case.
 We are here to help you take the next step toward healing and justice.